isazeberio/kodaqs-cli_git_docker/docker.md

 Docker is a platform that allows you to create and run applications inside containers.
 Containers are lightweight, standalone, and executable packages that contain everything needed to run an application, including the code, runtime, system tools, libraries, and settings.
 Using Docker can help you ensure that your research code runs consistently across different environments, or reproduce the results of other researchers by using their Docker images.

-For example, in the previous session [Command line interface](cli.md) we used the Python to show case how to use the CLI to count the occurence of characters A-Z in the file and plot a histogram of the character counts.
+For example, in the previous session [Command line interface](cli.md) we used the Python to show case how to use the CLI to count the occurrence of characters A-Z in the file and plot a histogram of the character counts.
 There are some shortcomings with this approach.
 Although we can run the Python script on our local machine, it may not run on another machine due to differences in the environment.
 For example, the script may not run on another machine or result in different output if the required Python packages are not installed, or if the Python version is different.
 Docker can help us solve this problem by creating a container that contains the Python script, the data, and all the required dependencies.

 ## Key concepts